How to Deal With Toddler Tantrums Like an Expert…With a Cheat Sheet

 Here are a few that we use, but this list of scientifically backed ways to reduce stress might give you some ideas too.
 (Two coolest tricks I’ll be trying: chewing gum and smelling some lavender.)

 - Take deep breaths – at least three.
-Together, if she wants.
-Abby likes to count them out, too.
+Together, if they want.
+Some of my kids like to count them out, too.

 - Listen to music.
-When she’s feeling down, Abby loves Be OK by Ingrid Michaelson.
+When one of my kids is feeling down, she loves Be OK by Ingrid Michaelson.
 Or here’s a list of 6 surprisingly soothing songs.

 - Hug or hold hands.

 I also love this idea I saw on Pinterest: the calm-down jar.
 The child shakes it and watches the glitter settle while they take deep breaths.
-More ideas for how to make your own calm-down jar are here, here, and here.
+More ideas for how to make your own calm-down jar are here and here.

 For more ideas, check out How to Turn a Temper Tantrum Into a Teachable Moment.

-- Download this free cheat sheet: 5 Things to Do During a Tantrum – and 5 Things Not to Do.
+- Get this free cheat sheet: 5 Things to Do During a Tantrum – and 5 Things Not to Do.
 You’ll get the printable, plus join my weekly newsletter!
-Just click here to download and subscribe.
+Just click here to get it and subscribe.

 - Hang your cheat sheet somewhere handy like on the fridge.